 The psychological and physical impacts can mean that you struggle to lead a normal and fulfilling life.
 You may need to spend a lot of money on therapy and rehabilitation as well as losing out on opportunities in life.

-The CICA will consider all of these factors before awarding compensation.
+The CICA will consider all of these factors before awarding compensation for rape victims.
 A good solicitor will help you to prepare all of the information you need and claim the rape victim compensation you deserve for the physical and psychological injuries that you have suffered.

 - Go somewhere safe.
 Ensure you are safe and contact someone to help and advice